 “Hadoop is a key ingredient in allowing LinkedIn to build many of our most computationally difficult features, allowing us to harness our incredible data about the professional world for our users,” comments Jay Kreps, LinkedIn’s Principal Engineer.

 Let’s not forget Twitter.
 “Twitter’s rapid growth means our users are generating more and more data each day.
 Hadoop enables us to store, process, and derive insights from our data in ways that wouldn’t otherwise be possible.
 We are excited about the rate of progress that Hadoop is achieving, and will continue our contributions to its thriving open source community,” notes Kevin Weil, Twitter’s Analytics Lead.

 Then we have eBay.
 During 2010, eBay erected a Hadoop cluster spanning 530 servers.
 By December of 2011, the cluster was five times that large, helping with everything from analyzing inventory data to building customer profiles using real-time online behavior.
 “We got tremendous value – tremendous value – out of it, so we’ve expanded to 2,500 nodes,” says Bob Page, eBay’s vice president of analytics.
-“Hadoop is an amazing technology stacks.
+“Hadoop is an amazing technology stack.
 We now depend on it to run eBay.”